-Comp Component Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(3) ss - 4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
-(4) SC Smart card reader Supports optional smart cards.
+Component Description (1) Ω Security cable slot Attaches an optional security cable to the computer. • NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+(2) RJ-45 (network) jack/status lights Connects a network cable.
+Green (left): The network is connected.
+Amber (right): Activity is occurring on the network.
+(3) ss <- 4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
+(4) ss€ USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(5) SD Memory card reader Reads optional memory cards that store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with the connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Press in on the card, and then remove it from the memory card reader.